Asfa-wani/30-Days-Of-Code/README.md

 # Day-Sisteen
 - Learn how to setup ExpressJS application.
 Write `Hello World` program multiple times with different project structures.
   Setup package.json properly, setup the tests and automate the running and restarting of the application.

+# Day-Seventeen
+- Learn how to setup ExpressJS application.
+Write `Hello World` program multiple times with different project structures.
+  Setup package.json properly, setup the tests and automate the running and restarting of the application.